 Fralick chairs McAfee’s Analytic Center of Excellence and is responsible for the cybersecurity company’s technical analytic strategy that integrates into McAfee consumer and enterprise products.

-Prior to Intel’s divestiture of McAfee, she was Chief Data Scientist in Intel’s Internet of Things Group where she developed and
+Prior to Intel’s divestiture of McAfee, she was Chief Data Scientist in Intel’s Internet of Things Group where she developed machine learning and deep learning analytics for over eight different markets.

 1. How often does your Machine Learning algorithm actually “learn”?